-The dough for the sourdough pigs in blankets is a highly enriched dough.
-It has both eggs, milk, sugar and lots of delicious butter.
+The dough for the sourdough pigs in blankets is highly enriched.
+It has both eggs, milk, sugar, and lots of delicious butter.

 To make them a bit more healthy, I’ve decided to add 20% whole-grain wheat flour.
 If you want an even fluffier dough, you can use only bread flour.

-Considering the hydration of all the ingredients the the perceived hydration is about 62.5%.
-A pretty low hydration dough that will be easy to handle, and not stick very much.
+Considering the hydration of all the ingredients, the perceived hydration is about 62.5%.
+A pretty low-hydration dough that will be easy to handle and not stick very much.